Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

    3. For the boot disk, I have used Ubuntu 18.04 OS with 50 GB disk size.
    4. Identity & API Access:
          1. Service account: Compute Engine Default Service Account
-         2. Access Scopes: Allow efault Access
+         2. Access Scopes: Allow full access to all Cloud APIs (**This option is necessary as only then will you be able to execute the gcloud commands**)
    5. Firewall: Tick both checkboxes for allowing HTTP & HTTPS traffic.
    6. For the Networking:
          1. Network Tags: *'bastion'* (Ensure your set this tag, so that the firewall rule we created in step 4 above is applicable to this bastion host)